 In some cases, a dose of the drug is given only once every 24-48 hours (called extended-interval or pulse dosing).
 A test of the drug level on a sample taken 6-14 hours after the dose is used to ensure adequate dosing.

 Blood levels of gentamicin, tobramycin or amikacin may be monitored under a variety of conditions.
-For example, a person's age, kidney function, overall health, and presence of underlying conditions or symptoms of toxicity may be considered in the decision to perform the testing.
+For example, your age, kidney function, overall health, and presence of underlying conditions or symptoms of toxicity may be considered in the decision to perform the testing.
 The length of treatment and type of protocol used for dosing can also be factors.

-Tests that evaluate kidney function, such as a creatinine test, are often performed at regular intervals during treatment with aminoglycosides.
 More frequent aminoglycoside monitoring may be performed for people with impaired kidney function (renal insufficiency) and for people who have an increased risk of toxic side effects, such as those taking other drugs known to adversely affect hearing and the kidneys (ototoxic or nephrotoxic).

 Intravenous doses of aminoglycosides are given slowly over about 30 minutes.